Ashish-Langhe/FirebaseLoginSignUp/README.md

 # FirebaseLoginSignUp
-A exploratory app build with Login/SignUp functionality using firebase using SwiftUI &amp; MVVM.
+A exploratory app build with Login/SignUp functionality using firebase, SwiftUI &amp; MVVM architecture.